Ajstroze/Flix_IOS/README.md

 <img src="https://recordit.co/atMrATKQzW.gif" width=250><br>

 ### Challenge
-Having to use the school laptops was a challenge and I ran into lots of time consuming bugs of switching files between macs and Xcode versions
+Having to use the school laptops was a challenge and I ran into lots of time consuming bugs of switching files between macs and Xcode versions.
+There was also a lot of challenges with alamo fire and downloading other assets
 ```
 #Pods for flixster
 pod 'AlamofireImage', '~> 3.1'